(Updated 10. September 2022)

 You know how when you’ve watched YouTube videos about crypto for a while, then suddenly all the ads you get are from Etoro and “crypto gurus” having webinars?

-Well, this would not be possible for advertisers on Theta network, which basically is a decentralized version of YouTube, if not for Chainlink.
+Well, this would not be possible for advertisers on the Theta network, a decentralized version of YouTube, if not for Chainlink.

 If you want to dive deeper into the possible use cases for Chainlink, and other Oracle Networks, here’s a list of 77 of them.